Arnold Manoff

-Arnold Manoff (born Pismenoff; April 25, 1914 - February 10, 1965) was an American screenwriter who was blacklisted by the Hollywood movie studio bosses in the 1950s.
+Arnold Manoff (born Pismenoff; April 25, 1914 - February 10, 1965) was an American screenwriter and novelist who was blacklisted from working in film and television in the 1950s.
+To survive he sold scripts either using a "front", or the pseudonym "Joel Carpenter", up until his death.

-As a result of the blacklist, he wrote under a pseudonym, Joel Carpenter, through the 1960s.
 Manoff's experiences while blacklisted were among the inspirations for the 1976 film The Front.

 Early life

-Manoff was born Arnold Pismenoff in Manhattan, the only son of Lithuanian Jewish immigrants Boris Pismenoff and Gussie Simon.
-They married in Ohio in 1909.
+Manoff was born Arnold Pismenoff in Manhattan in 1914, the only son of Lithuanian Jewish immigrants Boris Pismenoff and Gussie Simon.
+They had married in Ohio in 1909.
 His father worked as a paper hanger and later a grocer.
 The family name was changed to Manoff in the 1920s.
-Manoff did not attend college and quit school at age 15.
+Manoff quit school at age 15 and did not attend college.

 Career

-Early writing
+Initial writing

 Manoff began writing and won a contest in Story magazine.
-In the 1930s he assembled games and songs of the streets of the city for the Works Progress Administration's Writer's Project.
+In the 1930s he compiled games and songs of the streets of New York City for the Works Progress Administration's Federal Writers' Project.

-His first novel, Telegram From Heaven, published by Dial Press in 1942, recounts the struggle of an unemployed stenographer from the viewpoint of the stenographer, A review of the book in The New York Times said that Manoff "has written a readable book, pulsing with life," and that he "knows the life of the submerged poor and he has an intimate sympathy for them."
+His first novel, Telegram From Heaven, was published by Dial Press in 1942.
+The book recounts the struggles of an unemployed stenographer, narrated from her viewpoint.
+The New York Times review said that Manoff "has written a readable book, pulsing with life," and that he "knows the life of the submerged poor and he has an intimate sympathy for them."